fcole90/fcole90.github.io/_projects/three_muses.md

 from displaying its art on a website created on purpose.

 ## What did I do?
-- Developed an application to learn and generate art by merging different pictures in a meaningful and creative way                    github.com/fcole90/cc-course19/tree/master/graphical_group_01
 - Led the team, providing motivation and suggestions on the direction to take
-- Developed Javascript web frontend for the public to judge the art the AI produced
+- Developed Javascript web frontend for the public to judge the art the AI produced with a thin Flask backend to collect feedback
-- Developed Python/Tensorflow backend with an AI for analysing and another for creating art
+- Developed one Python/Tensorflow AI for criticising art and another for generating it